polca/premise/docs/transform.rst

 to the newly created fleet average truck datasets.

-The following table shows the correspondence between the original truck transport datasets and the new ones:
+The following table shows the correspondence between the original truck transport datasets and the new ones replacing them:

  ======================================================================== ======================================================================= =======================================================================
   Original dataset                                                         Replaced by (REMIND)                                                    Replaced by (IMAGE)